Astro Twin Theaters

 1 person favorited this theater

-The original 700-seat Astro Theatre opened in Greenville, SC in 1967 with a 70mm reissue of “Gone With the Wind”.
+The original 700-seat Astro Theatre opened in Greenville, SC on December 22, 1967 with a 70mm reissue of “Gone With the Wind”.
 Built by visionary entrepreneur Heyward Morgan, the Astro Theatre featured space-age decor with vaulted ceilings embedded with twinkling stars and a lunar relief.

 Despite objections that no location could sustain more than one screen, Morgan added the Astro II in approximately 1969; the combined auditoriums seated over 1,000 patrons, and were later joined by a sister theater, the Astro III in Clemson, South Carolina.